cassell/AndrewCassell.com/blog/entries/2012/remember-mac-window-positions/remember-mac-window-positions.md

 # Mac Window Positioner

 I use a Mac and switch monitor configurations multiple times a day (I'm either using just my laptop display, or using my huge monitor + laptop display).
-I typically use a couple of different window configurations (Safari, Vim, Eclipse, Xcode, Terminal, etc.) but it's different depending on whether my laptop is connected to my external monitor.
+I typically use a couple of different window configurations (Safari, Vim, Eclipse, XCode, Terminal, etc.) but it's different depending on whether my laptop is connected to my external monitor.

 So I wrote a couple of Apple Scripts that automatically position my windows on my screen based on the coordinates provided.
 Here's an example of it running as a published app